kazuotani14/sensingskin_viz/README.md

 # sensingskin

-Simple python scripts to visualize readings from carbon grease strain sensor arrays.
+Visualization scripts for stretchable tactile sensors at UCSD Bioinspired Robotics and Design Lab.

-Bioinspired Robotics and Design lab UCSD, 2014
+Used on carbon grease strain sensor arrays.